albertorestifo/tsw_io/docs/development.md

 ## Building the Desktop App

 The desktop application is built using Tauri with a Burrito-packaged Elixir backend.
+The app bundles avrdude for firmware upload functionality.

 ### Building for macOS (Local Development)